mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 	* can represent billions of rows with named columns
 	* for structured and semi-structured data

+Spark addresses many problems of hadoop:

+* provides in-memory computing
+* provides simple, powerful, and high-level transformations
+* provides join operations for RDDs and DataFrames
+* You do not need to write too many lines of a code to solve a big data problem

+## What is an Spark RDD

+Spark's RDD (full name in PySpark as: `pyspark.RDD`) is a Resilient Distributed Dataset (`RDD`), the basic abstraction in Spark.
+RDD represents an immutable, partitioned collection of elements that can be operated on in parallel.
+Basically, an RDD represents your data (as a collection, text files, databases, Parquet files, JSON, CSV files, ...).
+Once your data is represented as an RDD, then you call apply transformations (such as filters, mappers, and reducers) to your RDD and create new RDDs.

+An RDD can be created from many data sources such as Python collections, text files, CSV files, JSON, ...

+An RDD is more suitable to unstructured and semi-structured data (while a DataFrame is more suitable to structured and semi-structured data.

+## What is an Spark DataFrame

+Spark's DataFrame (full name as: `pyspark.sql.DataFrame`) is an immutable and distributed collection of data grouped into named columns.
+Once your DataFrame is created, then your DataFrame can be manipulated and transformed into another DataFrame by DataFrame's native API and SQL.

+A DataFrame can be created from Python collections, relational databases, Parquet files, JSON, CSV files, ...).

+DataFrame is more suitable to structured and semi-structured data (while an RDD is more suitable to unstructured and semi-structured data).

 ## Spark RDD Example

+An Spark RDD can represent billions of elements.

 	>>> sc
 	<SparkContext master=local[*] appName=PySparkShell>